-There is nothing in the 28 November statement to preclude Sinn Féin's early participation in the talks after a ceasefire: that depends on the words and deeds of the IRA and Sinn Féin (The Government will not seek to avoid, delay or veto Sinn Féin's entry once the requirements are met and legally it cannot do so; indeed, the statute requires the issuing of an invitation as soon as practicable once the requirements are met.
-Nor does any other party have a right of veto over Sinn Féin's entry.
+Our policy has always been for inclusive talks.
+There is nothing in the 28 November statement to preclude Sinn Fein's early participation in the talks after a ceasefire.
+We do not seek an unnecessary lapse of time.
+Entry depends on the words and deeds of the IRA and Sinn Fein.
+Indeed, the statute requires the issuing of an invitation as soon as practicable once the requirements are met.